Guide to palm drills

 When working outdoors use logs or log rounds (pictured) as individual workstations.

 It’s a good idea to gradually build up the skill level when first using a palm drill.

-Below we describe the technique of using a palm drill, with a step-by-step skill progression, followed by some examples of simple starter projects.
+Below we describe the technique of using a palm drill, with a step-by-step skill progression, followed by some examples of simple

 How to use the palm drill